KamilaKare/Data-Science-Portfolio/README.md

  * Problem Statement
 Finance Industry is the biggest consumer of Data Scientists.
 It faces constant attack by fraudsters, who try to trick the system.
 Correctly identifying fraudulent transactions is often compared with finding needle in a haystack because of the low event rate.
 It is important that credit card companies are able to recognize fraudulent credit card transactions so that the customers are not charged for items that they did not purchase.
 * You are required to try various techniques such as supervised models with oversampling, unsupervised anomaly detection, and heuristics to get good accuracy at fraud detection.

 # [Project 5: Recommandation System for Netflix](https://github.com/KamilaKare/recommander-system/blob/master/recommander.ipynb)

-* Problem Statement
+* Problem Statement:
 The dataset provided contains movie reviews given by Amazon customers.
 Reviews were given between May 1996 and July 2014.

 * Analysis Task